 - 4) Inspect the interior of the demand regulator body for damage, corrosion and cleanliness.
 Clean the interior of the regulator body if necessary. - 5) Reinstall the diaphragm, cover, and clamp.
 Do not lubricate the diaphragm.
-Torque the clamp screw using a torque screwdriver, see "Torque Specs" on page APNDX-19 for correct torque.
+Torque the clamp screw using a torque screwdriver.
+See "Torque Specs" module.